Chapter 28: The Divine Mother’s Gift of Form to the Formless

 “I don’t want to consume it all at once,” I answered.
 “This is a sacred gift from you and I would savor it.”

 “Oh Heidi, don’t you understand?” the Divine Mother said.
 “You are the seed.
 You are the fruit.
 You are the tree.
 You are all these things.
-I can give you ever so much more.
-Don’t limit yourself to three.
+I can give you ever so much more so why limit yourself to three?
 See the abundance of all creation!”
 The goddess walked over to the trunk of the tree and gestured upwards.
-Its branches were weighed down with fruit, each pomegranate at least as large as the one I held in my hands.
+The tree’s branches were weighed down with fruit, each pomegranate at least as large as the one I held in my hands.

 “Mother, if I am the seed, fruit, and tree, what are you?”
-I said as the pomegranate I was given melded into my spirit.
+I said as the pomegranate I was given melded into my spirit through my hands.

-The goddess smiled.
+The goddess smiled and light came from her countenance, sending the observing shadows further away as I stood within a large circle formed by her guardian presence.
 “I am the cells of the seed, the cells of the fruit, the cells of the tree,” she said.
 “I am you, your form and foundation.”
 The Divine Mother moved past the tree.
 “See Heidi, the orchard of ideas, forms, and creations that I have prepared for you and all who seek me.”

-Trees like the one the goddess had plucked the fruit from appeared from horizon to horizon.
-They were all laden with fruit like our tree, waiting to be enjoyed.
+Trees like the one the goddess had plucked the fruit from appeared from as far as I could see in either direction.
+They were all laden with fruit like our tree, waiting to be harvested and enjoyed.
 “I have given you enough in this place for you to explore for ten thousand life times if that is what you desire,” she said.
 “I am the abundance that provides choice.”

-She moved through the orchard, touching first this tree then that.
-Pomegranates spilled from the branches and split open on the ground, revealing piles of seeds waiting to be discovered and devoured.
+The goddess moved through the orchard, touching first this tree then that.
+I stood as if rooted to the ground beside the tree I had eaten the fruit from.
+Pomegranates spilled from the branches in the Divine Mother’s passage and split open on the ground, revealing piles of tempting seeds waiting to be discovered and devoured by those in need of their sustenance.

 The Divine Mother stopped in the center of the endless trees and her hair lengthened so that it filled the sky.
 Her feet became roots that reached deeply down into the earth.
 She became a pillar of light that filled the sky and infused the ground, forming the foundation of the orchard and all that I could see.
-“Heidi… come to me,” the goddess spoke in her new form, her voice coming from both below and above.
+“Heidi, come to me,” the goddess spoke in her new form, her voice coming from both below and above.
+“Why do you hesitate?”

 The ocean’s powerful current drew me along and I was washed up on the shore through a power outside of my own.
-As I adjusted to life on land once more, I saw I was not alone upon the beach.
-To my right was a mermaid statue made of bronze and to my left was an obsidian statue of myself laying in the surf.
+As I adjusted to life on land once more, moving myself along with legs rather than fins, I saw I was not alone upon the beach.
+To my right was an undine statue made of bronze and to my left was a black pearl statue of myself crawling out of the surf.
+I stumbled towards the statues, recalling journeys from times passed and all that had happened in the years since.

-The mermaid statue was heavily pregnant and a light began to emanate from her swollen, bronze belly.
-It split open with a final burst of light and a cube, like those in the cavern with the queen bee, came out of the statue.
-It flew to me and hovered before my eyes.
+The details of the statues were altered from what I remembered with the chief difference being the undine statue was heavily pregnant and a light began to emanate from her swollen, bronze belly.
+It split open with a final burst of light like a flower blooming rather than a birth from a physical body and a cube of light, like those I observed being birthed in the cavern with the queen bee, came out of the statue.
+The spirit from the bronze undine flew to me and hovered before my eyes, spinning and shifting with brilliant light.

 “I am another gift from the Divine Mother,” said the cube.
 “I am the Organization that underlies this vision journey.
 Ask me what you will, I am here to serve.”
-The spirit flickered and glowed with the light from the orchard of the goddess.
+The spirit continued to flicker and glow with the light of the goddess as memories emerged from the depths of my mind like bubbles from deep waters.

-“Once upon a time, I met a glowing cube who called themselves ‘Organization’ within the Giant of Thought,” I said.
-“Are you any relation?”
+“Once upon a time, I met a glowing spirit cube who called themselves ‘Organization’ within the Giant of Thought,” I said.
+“Are you any relation?
+Your forms look very much the same.”

 “There are organizational intelligences at all levels of reality in all the worlds,” said the cube.
 “Undoubtedly we are related though I have always existed here, in this realm.”